anoma/nspec/docs/architecture-2/engines/dumper.md

 ## Overall Philosophy

 Snapshotting is an important functionality for Anoma.
-To make sure that the snapshotting is done systematically, we introduce a robust Dumper engine.
+To ensure that the snapshotting is done systematically, we introduce a robust _Dumper_ engine.
 The Engine asks for the system to dump all of its core data to snapshot the system once a certain number of block are executed.

 That is, the user can set the system to snapshot on every n-th block creation.